trailofbits/manticore/README.md

 Manticore has a command line interface which can be used to easily symbolically execute a supported program or smart contract.
 Analysis results will be placed into a new directory beginning with `mcore_`.

 Use the CLI to explore possible states in Ethereum smart contracts.
-Manticore includes _detectors_ which flag certain conditions, including known vulnerable code, as it explores possible states.
+Manticore includes _detectors_ that flag potentially vulnerable code in discovered states.
 Solidity smart contracts must have a `.sol` extension for analysis by Manticore.
 See a [demo](https://asciinema.org/a/154012).

 ```
 $ manticore ./path/to/contract.sol  # runs, and creates a mcore_* directory with analysis results